 The Personnel Rules allow the layoff of certified employees due to lack of funds, material change in duties or organization, lack of work, and the abolition of a position or for any of these reasons.
 Employees who feel that they have been laid off in violation of the Personnel Code or Rules may, within 15 days following the effective date of layoff, file a written appeal to the Civil Service Commission.
 The Civil Service Commission is authorized to investigate the allegations made by the employee in the layoff appeal and may conduct a hearing if it is determined that substantial issues of fact or law remain unresolved.
 When the investigation is complete, a proposal for decision is issued by staff and submitted to the employee and agency.
 If adopted by the Commission, the decision becomes a final administrative decision.
-There was one layoff appeal filed during fiscal year 2019.
-That appeal was pending as of June 30, 2019.
+There was one layoff appeal filed during fiscal year 2020.
+One appeal was dismissed for no jurisdiction because the employee was not laid off.
+There were no pending layoff appeals as of June 30, 2020.